A Conversation with Mei Lin: 15 Years Living in George Town

 Q: Any customs tourists should know about?

 Penang is remarkably harmonious for a place with mosques, Chinese temples, Hindu temples, and churches within walking distance.
-But that harmony requires respect from everyone.
+But that harmony asks respect from everyone.

-During Ramadan, I'd ask visitors to be mindful about eating and drinking in front of mosques during the day.
+During Ramadan, be mindful about eating and drinking in front of mosques during the day.
 Nobody will confront you, but it's the respectful thing.

 Q: What's changing about Penang?

 Gentrification.
 It's the same story as everywhere — the heritage zone is becoming more expensive, and long-time residents are being priced out by boutique hotels and cafes.
-Some shophouses that held families for generations are now Instagram cafes.
+Some shophouses that held families for generations are now Instagram cafes — the same tension between tourism and authenticity that runs through the Santorini travel journal.

-I'm conflicted because I run a guesthouse, so I'm part of the change.
-But I think there's a balance.
-The heritage zone needs economic activity to fund preservation, but it also needs to remain a living neighborhood, not a museum.
+Mei Lin runs a guesthouse, so she's part of the change, and candid about it.
+But there's a balance to be struck.
+The heritage zone needs economic activity to fund preservation, yet it also needs to remain a living neighborhood, not a museum.

 The Penang Heritage Trust is doing important work on this.
-If you want to support local preservation, visit their office on Church Street.
+To support local preservation, visit their office on Church Street.

 Q: If someone had just one day in Penang, how should they spend it?